 Globally, there are different definitions of religious literacy.
 Each one varies in detail and relates to the history and nuances of each context too.
 For example, my team at the Centre for Civic Religious Literacy has a specific Canadian approach to religious literacy in order to relate our work to the unique social, political, economic, and cultural history and current realities in the many regions of Canada.
+Most scholars agree on common foundations that are discussed in this YouTube video from Harvard University’s MOOC, depicted above.

 On this basis, religious literacy is a form of citizenship education that develops the attitude, skills, and knowledge students need to recognize and respect the religious and non-religious other (see the work of Adam Dinham, Robert Jackson, Siebren Miedema, Diane Moore, Stephen Prothero, and others, for more info).
 A clear summary of religious literacy as a form of citizenship education is shared here.